sbaudoin/sonar-yaml/README.md

 If such an error is met, go to the main or project general settings of the YAML plugin and enable the option "Filter UTF-8 Line Breaks".
 This will make the plugin to ignore some valid UTF-8 line break characters (U+2028, U+2029 and U+0085) so that SonarQube and the plugin both use the same character and line indices and, the scan should complete.

+### SonarQube 9.2 no longer start after installing the plugin

+This is due to the fact that SonarQube 9.2 has brought native support to the YAML language.
+See #58 and #63.
+To fix the issue, please install the plugin version 1.7+.